 The victim had been smothered and that method created no leads.
 It is today the 4th June 2021 and there has been no progress that is known in the public domain.

 This does not mean the bus driver was wrong.
-The victim was prone to hitch lifts.
+The victim, Roy Tutill, was prone to hitch lifts.
 He was saving his bus fare so he could buy a bicycle.
-The bus driver may well have seen the boy discussing a lift with someone and for some reason did not get in the car.
-The bus drives off and along comes a second car, the Mini, and in he gets.
+The bus driver may well have seen the boy discussing a lift with someone and for some reason he did not get in the car.
+The bus drives off and along comes a second car, an Austin Mini, and in he gets.
 Narrowing focus has sunk more investigations than torpedoes have merchant ships.

 I have made mistakes as a witness due to the adrenaline that was coursing through my veins at the time.
 I have known witnesses place an event on the day or even the week before something actually happened.
 Then of course people lie about what they saw.
 I’m not suggesting that is the case here but it does happen.
 I might write a piece specifically on this as we have to keep this uncertainty in mind when looking at cold cases online.